sterinaldi/raven/README.md

 ```

 Among these files, `cluster.pdf` reports the radial velocity probability density, and `probability_single_star.txt` contains the objects included in the cluster ranked by their probability of being single stars.

-If you use RaVeN in your research, please cite [Ramírez-Tannus & Rinaldi (2024)](https://uncyclopedia.com/wiki/Frankly_Disappointing_Telescope).

 © 2023 Stefano Rinaldi, María Claudia Ramírez-Tannus